edoliberty/vector-search-class-notes/README.md

 The course covers the core concepts, algorithms, and data structures used for modern vector search systems and platforms.
 An advanced undergraduate or graduate student with some hands-on experience in linear algebra, probability, algorithms, and data structures should be able to follow this course.

+## Abstract

+Vector search is a fundamental tool for systems that manipulate large collections of media: search engines, knowledge bases, content moderation tools, recommendation systems, etc.
+The discipline lays at the intersection of Artificial Intelligence and Database management systems.
+This course will cover the scientific foundations and practical implementation of vector search systems.
+It will cover the feature extraction from input media, the fundamental algorithms (clustering, quantization, hashing), major vector indexing methods with their tradeoffs.
+The course will be evaluated with an exam and a project.

 ## Syllabus

 **The class contents below are tentative.**

 1. Generalities
 	* Embeddings as an information bottleneck.
 Instead of learning end-to-end, use embeddings as an intermediate representation.